HisayoshiMuramatsu/APDOB/README.md

 This is a control algorithm implementation in C++.
 It implements the control method proposed by [1].
 The adaptive periodic-disturbance observer (APDOB) can achieve the following three objectives.

-1. Periodic-disturbance estimation and compensation
+1. Periodic-disturbance estimation and cancellation
 2. Fundamental frequency estimation of a periodic disturbance
-3. Frequency-varying periodic-disturbance estimation and compensation
+3. Frequency-varying periodic-disturbance estimation and cancellation

 The functions are beneficial to realizing precise repetitive operations for automatic systems, such as actuators, industrial machines, robots, and so on.